dasmurphy/testflight-module/documentation/index.md

 ## Reference

-### testflight.takeOff(teamToken[,true])
+### testflight.takeOff(appToken[,true])

 #### Arguments

-Takes one argument, a string which is the Team token that will be used for your builds (the team token is NOT the API token) The second argument is a boolean.
+Takes one argument, a string which is the App token that will be used for your builds (the app token is NOT the API token) The second argument is a boolean.
 If added then the DeviceIdentifier is set for TestFlight or not.
 Use this only during tests and not in production environment.